Holiday Green Bean Casserole

 - Place beans in a Dutch oven and cover with water; bring to a boil.
 Cover and cook for 3-5 minutes or until crisp-tender; drain and set aside.

-- In a large skillet, saute mushrooms in butter until tender.
-Stir in the flour, onion and pepper until blended.
+- Preheat oven to 400°.
+In a large skillet, saute mushrooms in butter until tender.
+Stir in flour, onion and pepper until blended.
 Gradually stir in milk.
-Bring to a boil; cook and stir for 1-2 minutes or until thickened.
-Remove from the heat; stir in sour cream and Worcestershire sauce.
+Bring to a boil; cook and stir 1-2 minutes or until thickened.
+Remove from heat; stir in sour cream and Worcestershire sauce.
 Stir in beans and cheese until blended.

-- Transfer to an 11-in. x 7-in. baking dish coated with cooking spray (dish will be full).
+- Transfer to an 11x7-in. baking dish coated with cooking spray (dish will be full).
 Combine topping ingredients; sprinkle over the top.